-Introduction… This lively historical adventure, based on the real life of Rodanthe, a young woman from the village of Kritsa in Crete, depicts her courageous rebellion against Ottoman oppression.
+This lively historical adventure, based on the real life of a young woman from the village of Kritsa in Crete, depicts her rebellion against Ottoman oppression.

-Now honoured as Kritsotopoula (Girl of Kritsa), villagers celebrate Rodanthe, and her comrades, annually in front of a poignant stone carving.
-This monument portrays the moment in 1823 when brave Rodanthe’s secret was exposed, a point mirrored in this novel as it culminates with a twist.
+Now, honoured as Kritsotopoula (Girl of Kritsa), villagers celebrate Rodanthe’s exploits annually in front of a poignant stone carving.
+This monument portrays the moment in 1823 when brave Rodanthe’s secret was exposed – a point mirrored as this story culminates with a twist.